 Place your beaker onto a digital weighing scales (preferably one that can measure in very small amounts, a jewelry scale is ideal for this) and hit the T button to reset the scale to 0.

 Then, add your preservative until you reach the desired measurement (1-0.5g depending on your preservative and its manufacturer guidelines).
-I use a pipette to achieve a precise measurement every time.
+I use a pipette that I found on amazon to achieve a precise measurement every time.

 Now, add your final ingredient, the essential oil.
 The scale is not necessary as we’re working in drops.